 Handling User Preferences from a JSON Field in Laravel

-So the first thing I want to show you is that, from Laravel which is where I have all the information, I print the user entity in a constant:
+So, the first thing I want to show you is that, from Laravel, which is where I have all the information, I print the user entity into a constant:

 <script>